Mohammadali-Ghods/Exchangeservice/README.md

 # Why do you use Appsetting in another location and in a specific folder?
-I understand it is not normal work, but I used this word as a trick for the docker part.
-You can easily define volume for this specific folder and change it any time that you need, without a need to build a new image and publish it.
+I understand it is not normal work, but I did it as a trick for the Docker part.
+You can easily define Docker volume for this specific folder and change it any time that you need, without a need to build a new image and publish it.